 Module 2: The Trusted Partner

 Trust-Centered leaders are capable of earning, strengthening, and even restoring trust with the teams they captain and the customers they serve.
-Versed in the Four Facets of Trust-Centered Leadership (Credibility, Consistency, Caring, and Connection), these leaders are equipped with crucial and practical skills to effectively lead themselves, to lead others, and to lead at scale.
+Versed in the Five Facets of Trust-Centered Leadership (Clarity, Credibility, Consistency, Caring, and Connection), these leaders are equipped with crucial and practical skills to effectively lead themselves, to lead others, and to lead at scale.

 The second module of the Trusted Leader Lab is called The Trusted Partner.